DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 > “Compliance states that we need two, but why does the DfE need to know where the person is placed?
 They just need to know that they are placed?”
 > Round 6 P6 (SCITT)

-We found that further placements are often unknown at the point of requesting TRN.
+We found that further placements are often unknown at the point of requesting a TRN.

 All users feel confident that Register will enable them to change or finalise the placement info at a later point.